Sustainable Robotics | Guillaume Slizewicz

 Curatorial Counseling: Camilla Colombo (Ohme)

-This research is co-produced by Ohme in the framework of Ohme’s artistic residencies program,
+This research is co-produced by Ohme in the framework of Ohme’s artistic residencies programme,

 Sustainable Robotics – Kris Verdonck & Dewi Brunet